jisaacstone/ex_argument_parser/README.md

     :prefix_char | Char preceding flag arguments.
 Default -
     :add_help    | Print help when -h or --help is passed.
-Default true :strict      | Throw an error when an unexpected argument is found Default false
+Default true :strict      | Throw an error when an unexpected argument is found Default false :exit        | boolean, should we exit if encountering an error or help flag?

 ## Arguments ##